t1protocol/t1/utils/README.md

 ```

 - `<number_of_wallets>`: The number of wallets you want to generate.
 Must be a positive integer.
-- `-a` (optional): If present, the script will attempt to append the new wallet addresses to a `genesis.json` file located at `../docker-compose/reth/network-configs/genesis.json`.
+- `-a` (optional): If present, the script will attempt to append the new wallet addresses to a `genesis.json` file located at [infrastructure repository](https://github.com/t1protocol/infrastructure/).

 #### Examples